LiveGTech/Adapt-UI/docs/en/index.md

 We also have other guides for what you can do with Adapt UI beyond knowing the basics:

+* Learn how to make complex apps using dynamically-generated components: [Using ephemeral elements in your app](ephemeral-elements.md)
 * Learn how to localise your app: [Localising apps using the Adapt UI `l10n` module](localising-apps.md)